djeada/Backend-Engineers-Guide/notes/04_databases/05_data_warehousing.md

 Systems like Apache Atlas (for Hadoop ecosystems) or commercial metadata managers can track how each column is transformed.
 This lineage helps troubleshoot if a downstream metric is incorrect.

 #### Data Quality Checks

-- **Integrity Checks**: Validate reference keys exist in dimension tables.
+- The process includes *integrity checks* that verify reference keys exist in the corresponding dimension tables.
-- **Range Checks**: Confirm that sales amount is not negative or excessively large.
+- A set of *range checks* is applied to confirm that sales amounts fall within acceptable limits, avoiding negative or unreasonably high values.
-- **Deduplication**: Identify repeated records from different source systems.
+- The workflow incorporates *deduplication* measures to detect and remove repeated records coming from different source systems.

 **Example** (Using SQL to find invalid references):

 ```sql
 SELECT f.*
 FROM fact_sales f
 LEFT JOIN dim_product d ON f.product_key = d.product_key
 WHERE d.product_key IS NULL;
 ```

 This query identifies fact rows referencing a product that does not exist in the dimension table.

 ### Cloud Data Warehousing